Managing Subdomains

 How do I change which domain is primary?

-To change your primary domain, go to the Domains tab in WordPress Hosting Pro, find the domain you want to make primary, expand the options menu (three dots), and click "Make Primary."
-All other connected domains (including subdomains) will then redirect to this new primary domain.
+Go to the Domains tab in WordPress Hosting Pro, find the domain you want to make primary, expand the options menu (three dots), and click "Make Primary."
+All other alternate domains will then redirect to this new primary domain.

 Can I use an A record instead of a CNAME for a subdomain?

-While technically possible, WordPress Hosting Pro recommends using a CNAME record for subdomains.
+While technically possible, a CNAME record is recommended for subdomains.
 CNAME records are easier to manage and automatically update if the target changes.
-If you use an A record, you would need to point it directly to the IP address 34.149.86.124, but CNAME is the preferred method.
+If you use an A record, point it directly to 34.149.86.124, but CNAME is the preferred method.